Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

       ```
       cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files\src\ContosoTraders.Ui.Website\src
       ```
       - Once you're in your project directory, you can start the application with the `npm start` **(3)** because we need npm to create the Contoso Traders Application.
-After running the following command, your application should start, and you can view it in your web browser at http://localhost:3000.
+After running the following command within the terminal, your application should start, and you can view it in your web browser at http://localhost:3000.
       ```
       npm run start
       ```